jiegec/awesome-stars/README.md

 ## Dart

+- [kubenav/kubenav](https://github.com/kubenav/kubenav) - kubenav is the navigator for your Kubernetes clusters right in your pocket.
 - [intel/rohd](https://github.com/intel/rohd) - The Rapid Open Hardware Development (ROHD) framework is a framework for describing and verifying hardware in the Dart programming language.
 ROHD enables you to build and traverse a graph of connectivi
 - [canokeys/canokey-management-tool](https://github.com/canokeys/canokey-management-tool) -
 - [nfcim/flutter_nfc_kit](https://github.com/nfcim/flutter_nfc_kit) - Flutter plugin to provide NFC functionality on Android and iOS, including reading metadata, read & write NDEF records, and transceive layer 3 & 4 data with NFC tags / cards